A Wrinkle in Time (2018 film)

-A Wrinkle in Time is a 2018 American science fantasy adventure film directed by Ava DuVernay and written by Jennifer Lee and Jeff Stockwell, based on Madeleine L'Engle's 1962 novel of the same name.
-Produced by Walt Disney Pictures and Whitaker Entertainment, the story follows a young girl who, with the help of three astral travelers, sets off on a quest to find her missing father.
-The film stars Oprah Winfrey, Reese Witherspoon, Mindy Kaling, Levi Miller, Storm Reid, Gugu Mbatha-Raw, Michael Peña, Zach Galifianakis, and Chris Pine.
+A Wrinkle in Time is a 2018 American science fantasy adventure film directed by Ava DuVernay and written by Jennifer Lee and Jeff Stockwell, based on the 1962 novel.
+The film follows a young girl and her adoptive younger brother who, with the help of three astral travelers, sets off on a quest to find their missing father.
+The film stars Oprah Winfrey, Reese Witherspoon, Mindy Kaling, Gugu Mbatha-Raw, Michael Peña, Zach Galifianakis, and Chris Pine.

-It is Disney's second film adaptation of L'Engle's novel, following a 2003 television film.
-Development began in 2010, with DuVernay signing on to direct in February 2016.
-Principal photography began on November 2, 2016 in Los Angeles, California.
+It is Disney's second film adaptation of L'Engle's novel, following the 2003 television film.
+Development began in late 2010, with Stockwell writing the first draft of the script, and Lee joining to rewrite it four years later.
+DuVernay signed on to direct in early 2016.
+Principal photography began on November 2, 2016, in Los Angeles, California.
 Near the end of filming, production moved to New Zealand, where photography ended on February 25, 2017.
 With an estimated production budget of $103 million, the film became the first $100-million-budget live-action film to be directed by an African-American woman.
+Ramin Djawadi composed and conducted the film's score.

-With a total production and marketing budget of at least $150 million, the film was one of the biggest box-office bombs of all time, with losses of up to $130.6 million.
-The film received generally negative reviews from critics, who criticized DuVernay's direction, the screenplay, and the pacing.
-However, some praised the performance of Reid.
+A Wrinkle in Time premiered at the El Capitan Theatre in Los Angeles on February 26, 2018, and was released in the United States by Walt Disney Studios Motion Pictures on March 9.
+The film received mixed reviews from critics and was a box-office bomb, with a reported loss of $130.6 million at the box office.